 “It’s a shame because the Hydroxycut machine was a good race car.
 Unfortunately, we got hit on the first lap and went down a lap repairing the damage.
 It was pretty much game over at that point.
 We soldiered on and gave it our best, passing when we could, but with only the one late caution there wasn’t much we could do.
 It’s especially frustrating because, as I have said before, I really like the Road America circuit and the atmosphere this weekend was fantastic.
 Fortunately, we will be racing here again.
 At this point, the KVSH Racing Team will just have to move on and see what we can do in Iowa.”

-• Sebastien Bourdais drove the No. 11 Team Hydroxycut – KVSH Racing Chevrolet/Dallara/Firestone entry in 100th running of the Indianapolis 500.
+• Sebastien Bourdais drove the No. 11 Team HYDROXYCUT – KVSH Racing Chevrolet/Dallara/Firestone entry in the Kohler Grand Prix.

-Rounds 7 and 8 of the 2016 Verizon IndyCar Series season will be the Dual in Detroit, Saturday, June 4 and Sunday, June 5 on the temporary street circuit on Belle Isle in Detroit, MI.
-Both races will be broadcast live on ABC at 3:30 p.m.
+Round 11 of the 2016 Verizon IndyCar Series season will be the Iowa Corn 300, July 9-10 at Iowa Speedway in Newton, Iowa.
+The race will be broadcast live on NBCSN at 5:00 p.m.
 ET.
-They are also available on radio: XM 209 and IMS IndyCar Radio as well as online: IndyCar.com and Verizon IndyCar 15 app.
+It is also available on radio: XM 209 and IMS IndyCar Radio as well as online: IndyCar.com and Verizon IndyCar 15 app.